UnitTestBot/ML-path-selection/README.md

-# Symbolic execution + RL
+# Summer internship project: Symbolic execution + RL
-Summer internship project goal:
+The project goal:
 Improve of path selection strategy efficiency for symbolic execution by using Machine Learning/Reinforcement Learning